 We welcome students coming from most levels of secondary education to take an entrance exam.
 What we look at most is your motivation, individuality and baggage.
 In certain cases, students may be enrolled in the second year of college.
 See also our Crossmedia Design Admission Procedure

 Profile.
 Crossmedia Design is a programme closely attuned to developments in the designer profession (and preferably one step ahead of them).
 Because the boundaries between design disciplines continue to shift and blur, Crossmedia Design is a broad-based programme, in which you assimilate all facets of design, forms of expression and media.
 You will be challenged to master this quickly growing spectrum of possibilities in order to position yourself in the field.
-This requires knowledge, skill and expertise, along with a professional attitude and distinctive style.
+This requires knowledge, skill, and expertise, along with a professional attitude and a distinctive style.

 Knowledge.
-Students in Crossmedia Design leave with a well-equipped tool kit: from typography to interaction design, from generating images (photography/film and illustration/animation) to editing, from concept development to software expertise, from printing to social media.
+Students in Crossmedia Design leave with a well-equipped tool kit: from typography to interaction design, from generating images (photography/film and illustration/animation) to editing, from concept development to software expertise, from print to social media.
 Theory and practice are presented as an integrated whole as much as possible, with the underlying theory being addressed as students are working on their projects.
 The products they make in the process include: